NicoStumberger/datasofar/content/en/home/slider.md

 item:
   - title: NICO STUMBERGER
-    content: Data Science, R and other data related stuff.
+    content: Using data to help us understand the world and make better judgements.
     # Choose `center`, `left`, or `right` alignment.
     align: center
     # Overlay a color or image (optional).